 Raoul Wallenberg was born on August 4, 1912, in Sweden.
 Raoul’s family was one of Sweden’s most prominent, having given the country several generations of leading bankers, diplomats and statesmen.
 Raoul’s father, Oscar Wallenberg, was a naval officer and died three months before the child was born.
 Ever since Raoul’s paternal grandfather, Gustav Wallenberg, took charge of his education.
 In 1931 Raoul attended the faculty of Architecture at the University of Michigan in the United States of America.
 In 1935 he received a Bachelor of Science degree and returned to Sweden.
 Raoul then worked for his grandfather in Cape Town, South Africa, for a company specialized in building materials.
 He then moved to Haifa, in what is now Israel, to work for a Dutch bank and came into contact for the first time with Jews who had fled from Hitler’s Germany.

 In 2016 Raoul Wallenberg was officially declared dead by the Swedish authorities.
-In Jerusalem there is a memorial to the six million Jews murdered by the Nazis during World War II.
+In Jerusalem there is a memorial to the six million Jews murdered by the Nazis during the Second world war.
 It is called Yad Vashem and it was erected in 1953.
-A street called ”Avenue of the Righteous” runs through the area.
-Six hundred trees line the street in straight rows and they were all planted to honor the memory of non-Jewish individuals who risked their lives to save the Jews from the Nazi executioners.
+A street called ‘Avenue of the Righteous’ runs through the area.
+Some six hundred trees line the street in straight rows, and they were all planted to honor the memory of non-Jewish individuals who risked their lives to save Jewish children, women and men from the Nazi executioners.
 One of these trees bears the name of Raoul Wallenberg.
 A steady breeze blows through the leaves.